MonoGame/MonoGame/Documentation/articles/content/adding_ttf_fonts.md

 spriteBatch.End();
 ```

-If you want to know more, please refer to the [API Documentation](~/api/Microsoft.Xna.Framework.html)
+If you want to know more, please refer to the [API Documentation](xref:Microsoft.Xna.Framework).